Mitochondrial DNA depletion syndrome

-Mitochondrial DNA depletion syndrome (MDS or MDDS), or Alper's disease, is any of a group of autosomal recessive disorders that cause a significant drop in mitochondrial DNA in affected tissues.
+Mitochondrial DNA depletion syndrome (MDS or MDDS), or Alpers' disease, is any of a group of autosomal recessive disorders that cause a significant drop in mitochondrial DNA in affected tissues.
 Symptoms can be any combination of myopathic, hepatopathic, or encephalomyopathic.
 These syndromes affect tissue in the muscle, liver, or both the muscle and brain, respectively.
 The condition is typically fatal in infancy and early childhood, though some have survived to their teenage years with the myopathic variant and some have survived into adulthood with the SUCLA2 encephalomyopathic variant.
 There is currently no curative treatment for any form of MDDS, though some preliminary treatments have shown a reduction in symptoms.

 Signs and symptoms

 All forms of MDDS are very rare.
 MDDS causes a wide range of symptoms, which can appear in newborns, infants, children, or adults, depending on the class of MDDS; within each class symptoms are also diverse.

 In MDDS associated with mutations in TK2, infants generally develop normally, but by around two years of age, symptoms of general muscle weakness (called "hypotonia"), tiredness, lack of stamina, and difficulty feeding begin to appear.
 Some toddlers start to lose control of the muscles in their face, mouth, and throat, and may have difficulty swallowing.
 Motor skills that had been learned may be lost, but generally the functioning of the brain and ability to think are not affected.

 In MDDS associated with mutations in SUCLA2 or SUCLG1 that primarily affect the brain and muscle, hypotonia generally arises in infants before they are 6 months old, their muscles begin wasting away, and there is delay in psychomotor learning (learning basic skills like walking, talking, and intentional, coordinated movement).
 The spine often begins to curve (scoliosis or kyphosis), and the child often has abnormal movements (dystonia, athetosis or chorea), difficulty feeding, acid reflux, hearing loss, stunted growth, and difficulty breathing that can lead to frequent lung infections.
 Sometime epilepsy develops.

 In MDDS associated with mutations in RRM2B that primarily affect the brain and muscle, there is again hypotonia in the first months, symptoms of lactic acidosis like nausea, vomiting, and rapid deep breathing, failure to thrive including the head remaining small, delay or regression in moving, and hearing loss.
 Many body systems are affected.
 The Charlie Gard case was associated with this sub form of the disease.

 In MDDS associated with mutations in DGUOK that primarily affect the brain and the liver, there are two forms.
 There is an early-onset form in which symptoms arise from problems in many organs in the first week of life, especially symptoms of lactic acidosis as well as low blood sugar.
 Within weeks of birth they can develop liver failure and the associated jaundice and abdominal swelling, and many neurological problems including developmental delays and regression, and uncontrolled eye movement.
 Rarely within this class of already rare diseases, symptoms only relating to liver disease emerge later in infancy or in childhood.